lukemurray/NgHierarchicalSelector/README.md

 ### Features
 - Select data from a hierarchical/tree structure
-- Asynchronously or not
+- Asynchronously loading of children, or not
-- Includes auto-complete/type-ahead (configurable to hit your service)
 - Keyboard navigation

 ### Check it out